-Again your wristband entitles you to purchase one Disneyland candy cane at a later time that day.
+Again your entrance into the virtual wait list entitles you to purchase one Disneyland candy cane at a later time that day.
 You must come back to the designated spot at the designated time to purchase your candy cane, otherwise it will be offered to other guests on a first-come first-served basis and usually after 3:00 pm.

 Your candy cane is delicate and no replacements will be given; it comes wrapped in bubble wrap and I suggest securing a Disneyland locker to store your precious belongings.

 How long will it take to get my Disneyland Candy Cane?

 You may have seen headlines saying people wait hours in line to secure candy canes.
 Long waits can happen, but the virtual wait list aims to eliminate the physical wait.
 Go and enjoy the other holiday elements of the parks while you wait for your text.